dheerajsk26/Data-Professionals-Survey-Analysis-PowerBI-Project/README.md

 # Data-Professionals-Survey-Analysis-PowerBI-Project

 ##### Power BI dashboard provides a comprehensive analysis of a Data Professionals' survey, offering insights into respondent demographics, including their number, average age, geographic distribution, job titles, salaries, preferred programming languages, happiness scores, and gender diversity.

-Created this Power BI dashboard with the help of Alex – The Analyst's YouTube tutorial Video.
+##### I've cleaned and transformed the data in Power Query and then loaded the data to Power BI, wherein created this dashboard.
+The whole project was done with the help of Alex Freberg's YouTube tutorial video.

 #### Key Insights:
 Based on the survey data of 630 professionals, we understand that –